konklone/sinatra-webfinger/README.md

 An easy Sinatra plugin for adding Webfinger support to your domain.

-**Current State:** Under rapid development to prepare for public release.
-Not announced, or guaranteed to be working yet.

 ### What is Webfinger?

 It's a way to attach information to your email address.